 Lucy Noble is an associate with Zeiler Floyd Zadkovich and is based in our London office.
-She has been gaining experience in international arbitration in the areas of maritime and commodity disputes.
+She has been gaining experience in all types of dry shipping matters, including charterparty and bill of lading disputes.
+Lucy also works on disputes arising from commodities trading and bunker supply contracts.

 Lucy was admitted to the Supreme Court of New South Wales, Australia as a solicitor in July of 2021.